 In accord with interests and professional goals, each admitted graduate student is assigned to an area of study and to an initial faculty advisor in that area.
-Areas of study are bilingual education, curriculum studies, digital media, early childhood studies, English as a second language, global studies, literacy studies, mathematics education, multicultural education, music education, science education, social studies education, teacher education, and world language education, and Design, Informal, and Creative Education (DICE).
+Areas of study are bilingual education, curriculum studies, early childhood studies, English as a second language, global studies, literacy studies, mathematics education, multicultural education, music education, science education, social studies education, teacher education, world language education, and Design, Informal, and Creative Education (DICE).

 Details of requirements and procedures pertaining to Ph.D. study in the department are described in the department's Ph.D.
 Degree Program Handbook.
-Doctoral students are responsible for learning about and following department requirements and procedures; they should therefore familiarize themselves with this document, a printed copy of which can be picked up at the curriculum and instruction graduate program office.
+Doctoral students are responsible for learning about and following department requirements and procedures and they should therefore familiarize themselves with this document.
 Ph.D. students are also responsible for learning about and following Graduate School policies.
 The curriculum and instruction graduate program office offers an informational meeting for new graduate students at the beginning of each semester.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.